-Throughout this rotation, interns will also spend one day a week gaining an understanding of the basic elements of cognitive evaluation, and will have an opportunity to evaluate inpatients and outpatients with a variety of neurological complaints.
+Throughout this rotation, interns will also spend one day a week gaining an understanding of the basic elements of cognitive evaluation, and they will have the opportunity to evaluate inpatients and outpatients with a variety of neurological complaints.
 By the end of this rotation, interns will be able to accurately diagnose traumatic brain injuries, perform basic cognitive screening evaluations, decide when a referral to a neurologist or neuropsychologist is indicated, and understand how to critically read neuropsychological reports.

 Trans-rotational Clinical Experiences: